 I don’t have much in the way of physical family.
 Many of my family members died when I was very young, and several had died through the years.
 But God has placed my lonely heart in a spiritual family – the local church.
 And it changed my life.
 It kept me from isolating and becoming more depressed.
 And although it didn’t happen overnight, I slowly found the strength to move on past my past.
-You can do.
+You can, too.
 Whenever you feel the desire to isolate, fight it!
 In fact, push harder to get out and do things with other people:

 Take your kids to the park or mall, even when you don’t feel like it, and bring a friend along too.